zg404/Doradocker/Doradocker_Run_Commands.md

 ```
 nvidia-smi
 ```
-Dorado takes Pod5 input instead of the legacy Fast5 format.
+**NOTE:** Dorado takes Pod5 input instead of the legacy Fast5 format.
 While it's easy to convert from Fast5 to Pod5, it's best to output Pod5 directly from MinKnow.
 * Convert Fast5 to Pod5 (if necessary)
 ```
 conda activate dorado